-Figure 10: Amphibian buffer zone around a vernal pool
+Figure 11: Amphibian buffer zone around a vernal pool

-- 2) Management of Zone 2 will be done in such a way that 75% of the area contains large pole timber and saw timber age classes (10" DBH and greater) which will be managed for longer stand rotations (50+ years).
+- 1) Saw timber rotations maintaining ≥ 50% canopy closure.
+A patch clearcut of ≤ 1 acre would be allowed in this area, but select harvests are preferred with retention of coarse woody debris and leaf litter.
+Natural regeneration is the preferred method; however the planting of native genotype hardwoods where appropriate, may be conducted after consultations between the Forest Manager and Wildlife & Heritage on species selection during the Annual Work Plan review process. - 2) Management of Zone 2 will be done in such a way that 75% of the area contains large pole timber and saw timber age classes (10" DBH and greater) which will be managed for longer stand rotations (50+ years).
 Forest Management activities such as commercial thinning in these stands shall maintain a minimum of 70 sq. ft. of BA with the goal that ≥50% of the stand composition will be comprised of hardwood species.
 When regeneration harvests occupy 25% of Zone 2, then natural regeneration must reach large pole timber size (10" DBH) before additional regeneration harvesting occurs. - 3) There will be no mechanical site preparation.
 Prescribed burning will be allowed as a management tool.
-No new roads should be built in this area. - 4) Harvests and heavy equipment should be conducted only when the ground is frozen or very dry.
+No new roads should be built in this area. - Harvests and heavy equipment should be conducted only when the ground is frozen or very dry.

-Zone 3 (Forestry responsible for management with input from Wildlife & Heritage): This will be called the Vernal Pool Connectivity Zone - Special Case (Figure 11): from Zone 2 to 1000 feet from the wetland edge.
+Zone 3 (Forestry responsible for management with input from Wildlife & Heritage): This will be called the Vernal Pool Connectivity Zone - Special Case (Figure 12): from Zone 2 to 1000 feet from the wetland edge.
 This area is primarily to ensure that adjacent vernal pools have some habitat connectivity between them, providing microhabitat and allowing movement between breeding ponds.
-This Zone will only be used when 2 breeding ponds are ≤1000 feet from each other (and really encompasses the Zone 1 of each pond and connecting area).
+This Zone will only be used when 2 breeding ponds are ≤ 1000 feet from each other (and really encompasses the Zone 1 of each pond and connecting area).
 An inoperable area should be established between the two ponds that is the width of the diameter of the largest of the ponds.

-Figure 11: Vernal Pool connectivity zone for amphibian conservation
+Figure 12: Vernal Pool connectivity zone for amphibian conservation